Kudaes/rust_tips_and_tricks/README.md

 These two steps won't be required if at the time of creating the project with cargo, you specify the tag `--lib`, although that would make it harder to debug your code and I do not recommend it at first.

-If you want that the final dll exports certain function of your code, you can do so by changing the function's signature like this:
+If you want that the final dll exports a certain function of your code, you can do so by changing the function's signature like this:
 ```rust
 #[no_mangle]
 pub extern fn run()